Styrofoam

-Styrofoam is a trademarked brand of closed-cell extruded polystyrene foam (XPS), manufactured to provide continuous building insulation board used in walls, roofs, and foundations as thermal insulation and water barrier.
+Styrofoam is a brand of closed-cell extruded polystyrene foam (XPS), manufactured to provide continuous building insulation board used in walls, roofs, and foundations as thermal insulation and as a water barrier.
 This material is light blue in color and is owned and manufactured by DuPont.
 DuPont also has produced a line of green and white foam shapes for use in crafts and floral arrangements.

-Styrofoam is colloquially used worldwide to refer to another material that is usually white in color and made of expanded (not extruded) polystyrene foam (EPS).
-It is often used in food containers, coffee cups, and as cushioning material in packaging.
-The trademarked term is used generically although it is a different material from the extruded polystyrene used for Styrofoam insulation.
+The term styrofoam is argued to have become a genericized trademark; as it is often used in the United States as a colloquial term to refer to expanded (not extruded) polystyrene foam (EPS).
+Outside the United States, EPS is most commonly referred to as simply "polystyrene" with the term "styrofoam" being used in its capacity to describe all forms of extruded polystyrene, not just the Dupont brand itself.
+Polystyrene (EPS) is often used in food containers, coffee cups, and as cushioning material in packaging.
+Styrofoam is, however, a denser material than EPS and is more commonly suited to tasks such as thermal insulation.

 Additionally, it is moderately soluble in many organic solvents, cyanoacrylate, and the propellants and solvents of spray paint.

 History

 In the 1940s, researchers, originally at Dow's Chemical Physics Lab, led by Ray McIntire, found a way to make foamed polystyrene.
 They rediscovered a method first used by Swedish inventor Carl Georg Munters, and obtained an exclusive license to Munters's patent in the United States.
 Dow found ways to adapt Munters's method to make large quantities of extruded polystyrene as a closed cell foam that resists moisture.
 The patent on this adaptation was filed in 1947.